Aaron Hicks Player Props: Yankees vs. Rangers

 Aaron Hicks At The Plate

-- Hicks has picked up a hit in three games this season (23.1%), including one multi-hit game.
+- Hicks has picked up a hit in four games this year (28.6%), including one multi-hit game.

-- In 13 games played this year, he has not gone deep.

 - He has scored a run in two games this season, and had multiple runs in one of those games.